 The goal of the The University of Texas at Austin's School of Information is to be the premier research and education program for the 21st century field of information.
 We are changing the future by engaging the present and preserving the past.
 Research and teaching at the iSchool changes the ways that we interact with information and technology, changes how information can make the world a better and fairer place, and changes the ways we protect and preserve our collective memory.

-These core values underpin our efforts to shape the field of information for human and social benefit by:
+Our core values underpin our efforts to shape the field of information for human and social benefit by:

 - Discovering new and vital knowledge about information

 - Educating the next generation of leaders in the information professions

 - Developing new scholars who will advance knowledge